nizD/Wayback-Machine/Course Preparation/Topics (Phase 2).md

 ## Dynamic Programming
 * Some more intuition about the working of DP techniques
+* Techniques to recover the solution from DP table
 * Detailed discussion on some classical problems
 * A shortcut for DP --- Top Down DP Approach (Using Memoization)